There are two types of problem.

 • Main contrast = unit to unit and inversion test or pairwise comparison

-• Main contrast = period to period and pairwise comparison
+• Main contrast = period-to-period and pairwise comparison